dangmoody/temper-old/README.md

 Temper supports a few command line options:

 ```
---help     : Shows the help in console.
+-h
+--help
+	Shows this help and exits the program.

+-t <name>
--t <name>  : Only run the test with the given name.
+	Only run the test with the given name.

+-s <suite>
--s <suite> : Only run the suite with the given name.
+	Only run the suite with the given name.

+-a
--a         : Abort immediately on test failure.
+	Abort immediately on test failure.

+-c
--c         : Enable colored output.
+	Enable colored output.

+--time-unit=<unit>
+	Set the timer unit of measurement.
+	Can be either: clocks, ns, us, ms, or seconds.
 ```

 If you don't want to set these options via command line and instead do it